networknt/light-doc/content/en/tutorial/graphql/mutation.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Mutation is modified from [hello world][] example and some of the files are updated.
-The first step is to make a copy of helloworld example in light-example-4j and then we can update several files to have a new schema and wired in.
+The Mutation is modified from [hello world][] example, and some of the files are updated.
+The first step is to make a copy of the helloworld example in light-example-4j, and then we can update several files to have a new schema and wired in the business logic.

 ### Prepare environment

-First we need to clone light-codegen, model-config and light-example-4j into your workspace.
+First, we need to clone light-codegen, model-config, and light-example-4j into your workspace.
 I am using networknt as workspace in my home directory.

 ```
 cd ~/networknt